July 23, 2020

-I think the next big thing is actually implementing software that works.
+I think the next big thing is implementing software that works.
 We are definitely at the very beginning.
 Medicine is not a sector where things move very quickly because it is heavily regulated when talking about patients and lives.
-So I hope the next big thing is having successful, well working software across the healthcare system but this will take longer than we think.
+So I hope the next big thing is having successful, well-working software across the healthcare system, but this will take longer than we think.
 I also hope this will keep healthcare affordable.

-If we are able to automate the simplest of tasks will this have a huge impact on healthcare systems in terms of freeing up physicians time and reducing costs?
+If we can automate the simplest of tasks will this have a huge impact on healthcare systems in terms of freeing up physicians’ time and reducing costs?

-Yes I think most research being carried out focuses on improving the quality of healthcare and a very small part is about reducing costs.
-If you look at what could have a big impact in society then I believe reducing costs has a greater impact than improving healthcare.
-If we didn’t research how to improve healthcare that would be stupid but there is so much emphasis and prestige around it and much less research looks at reducing costs.
+Yes, I think most research being carried out focuses on improving the quality of healthcare and a very small part is about reducing costs.
+If you look at what could have a big impact on society, I believe reducing costs has a greater impact than improving healthcare.
+If we didn’t research how to improve healthcare that would be stupid, but there is so much emphasis and prestige around it that much less research looks at reducing costs.

 Do you think that within the healthcare sector the implementation of AI should or could be faster?